awesomite/error-dumper/README.md

 use Awesomite\ErrorDumper\Views\ViewFactory;

 /**
- * Create new error handler
+ * Create new error handler.
- * If $mode is null will be used default value E_ALL | E_STRICT
+ * If $mode is null will be used default value E_ALL | E_STRICT.
  *
  * @see http://php.net/manual/en/errorfunc.constants.php
  */
 $handler = new ErrorHandler(/* optional $mode = null */);

 /**
- * Create and push new error listener
+ * Create and push new error listener.
  */
 $devViewListener = new OnExceptionDevView(ViewFactory::create());
 $handler->pushListener($devViewListener);

 /**
- * Create and push new custom error listener
+ * Create and push new custom error listener,
+ * this handler will print programmer-friendly stack trace.
  */
 $handler->pushListener(new OnExceptionCallable(function ($exception) {
     // do something with $exception
 }));

 /**
- * Exit script when error has been detected after executing all listeners */
+ * Exit script when error has been detected after executing all listeners.
+ */
 $handler->exitAfterTrigger(true);

 /**
- * Register error handler
+ * Register error handler.
  *
  * Possible types:
  *   - ErrorHandler::TYPE_ERROR